API Platform

 OAuth (Browser Login)

 Sign in with your Google or email account via WorkOS AuthKit.
 The access token is valid for 24 hours, after which you will need to re-authenticate.
+This identity-bound method is required for html2pptx_publish_template.

 When you add the MCP server, your browser will open the login page automatically.
 Sign in to authorize.